ni/semi-test-library-dotnet/docs/UserGuide/SMUGangPinGroup.md

 STL supports this functionality by programmatically tying all the channels of a ganged pin group together, sharing equal current levels and limits across the channels and synchronizing them to act together.

-Unlike the [SMU Merge Pin Group](SMUMergePinGroup.md) feature, where the complexity of operating ganged channels is handled by the driver, the SMU Gang Pin Group feature manages all of the necessary triggering, current level/limit splitting, and current measurement combining required to ensure a ganged pin group operates as a single synchronized unit per site.
-This allows ganging configurations that are not otherwise supported by the driver, including ganging across SMU modules.
+The SMU Gang Pin Group feature manages all of the necessary triggering, current level/limit splitting, and current measurement combining required to ensure a ganged pin group operates as a single synchronized unit per site.
+This allows ganging configurations that are not otherwise possible using the NI-DCPower driver's Merged Channels capability.

 > [!NOTE]
 > Supported in Semiconductor Test Library 26.0 NuGet package or later.